byahmedali/byahmedali.github.io/_pages/projects.md

 collection: projects
 entries_layout: grid
 classes: wide
+author_profile: true
 ---

-Here’s a selection of my featured projects.
-Click on any project to read the full case study and technical breakdown.
+Here’s a collection of my featured projects.
+Click on any project to dive into detailed descriptions and live demonstrations.